stefanbschneider/old-blog/_posts/2021-02-15-rllib-private-cluster.md

 * Test running on cluster without installing env (and ray?) on workers
 * Some basic tests and proper CI (check example command from readme); update Readme with cluster instructions and link to blog; publish new release
 * Let Ray team know to distribute the blog post: https://discuss.ray.io/t/use-of-ray-logo-in-blog/797
+* Measure time to complete training when training on 1 core; 20 cores on 1 machine; 20 cores each on multiple machines
+  * 15min on 1 core
+  * 5 min on 20 core
+  * 4 min on 40 core